This post has been modified to reflect new information since its original publication.

 1. Show that you value people over profit

-Showing your customers that you care can have a powerful effect on your reputation—both online and off.
+Showing customers you care can have a powerful effect on your reputation—both online and off.

 In fact, 71% of consumers claim that brands that appear to value profits over people will lose their trust forever.